AyushBhandariNITK/Kruskal-Implementation-using-avl-and-VEB-trees/README.md

 # Kruskal-Implementation-using-avl-and-VEB-trees
-Study o avl and VEB trees on Kruskal algorithm
+Study on avl and VEB trees on Kruskal algorithm

 1 Introduction